foster95/journey/README.md

 * Gemini AI - For image generation across the project as well as some help on writing the copy
 * W3Schools.com - For general support, but particularly with regards to the hero image section of the website
 * The Love Running Project with Code Institute -
+* Jaqui_Alumna_lead from Slack - who provided a suggestion for a code snippet on the slack channel when I asked for assistance
 * Favicon.io - For the favicon design

 # Acknowledgement and thanks